SaulWidrich/A6-G49/README.md

 \text{daily-rate} = 10^5 \times \frac{\text{cases-this-period}}{ \text{days-this-period} \times \text{population}}
 $$

-Quiz: Use `dplyr` and something like the `difftime` function to produce a column measuring the number of years since the first observation in the dataset.
+*Quiz*: Use `dplyr` and something like the `difftime` function to produce a column measuring the number of years since the first observation in the dataset.

 ```
 measles_wk_on <- measles_wk_on %>%
   mutate(years_since_first_observation = as.numeric((period_start_date - min(period_start_date)) / (365.25)))
 ```

-Quiz: Make a Lomb-Scargle periodogram of the 'number of years' variable as the time variable and the incidence rate as the series variable (or whatever the `lomb::lsp` function calls it.
+*Quiz*: Make a Lomb-Scargle periodogram of the 'number of years' variable as the time variable and the incidence rate as the series variable (or whatever the `lomb::lsp` function calls it.

 ```
 periodogram <- lomb::lsp(measles_wk_on$years_since_first_observation, measles_wk_on$daily_rate, type = 'period', plot = "True")